 - Cold Water Thawing: Tightly seal the roast in a leak-proof plastic bag.
 Remove the air from the bag.
 Submerge the bag in cold tap water and change the water about every 30 minutes.
 Thawing time for a 2 pound pork roast will be about 1 hour.
 This method is recommended by the USDA provided you cook the meat immediately after thawing.

 - Refrigerator Thawing: This method will take about 24 hours.
 If you can plan ahead this method works well.
 I would put a plate or sheet pan under the roast to prevent any drips.

 - Microwave: Yuck!
 It may be fast, but if you have ever defrosted meat that has that death grey color on the outside, you understand what I mean.
 I have rarely, if ever, had good results defrosting a large chunk of meat, poultry or fish.

 - Rub the Seasoning Into the Roast.
 Use cooking gloves to make the job much easier and less messy.
 Make sure to rub the seasoning all over the roast.
 Don't just sprinkle on the seasoning.

 - Use the Steam Rack.
 Place the pork roast on the rack above the liquids.
-This will retain the seasoning rub and not “boil” the roast.
+This will retain the seasoning rub and not "boil" the Instant Pot pork roast.